psharp1289/psharp1289.github.io/initiate_planning.md

 ## How we incentivized delayed planning

-For each of the 4 decisions a participant faced during a planning trial, they were given the option to have the computer randomly choose their action for them, which would gift them 100 points.
+For each of the 4 decisions participants faced during a planning trial, they were given the option to have the computer randomly choose their action for them, which would gift them 100 points.
 Thus, if they didn't need to plan at a given stage, they could give up control and win points for doing so.
-The predicted pattern for giving up control successfully inferred when to delay planning is depicted below. **Importantly** because we thought it may take participants a number of trials with a given goal to infer when to initiate planning, we had participants plan for each goal 20 separate times.
+The predicted pattern for giving up control optimally, which is based on when you need to initiate planning, is depicted below.
+As an example, if the planning depth is 3, you should give up control at the very first decision because you only need to plan at the second decision. **Importantly** because we thought it may take participants a number of trials with a given goal to infer when to initiate planning, we had participants plan for each goal 20 separate times.
 Goals were instructed in random order.

 {:refdef: style="text-align: center;"}
 ![mypic](assets/img/perfect_4step.png).